-There are many issues with the current NSW green slip scheme, particularly affecting affordability, efficiency and sustainability.
+There are many issues with reforms to the current NSW green slip scheme, particularly affecting affordability, efficiency and sustainability.

 The NSW Government recognised that it needed to deal with those issues and instructed the Motor Accidents Authority (MAA) to develop a compulsory third party (CTP) pricing strategy.